abraha2d/gtcoursewatch/README.md

 # Setup
 - Download the repository zip file (Clone or download > Download ZIP)
-- Extract the zip, right-click 'gtcoursewatch', and open it with a text editor
+- Extract the zip and open 'config.py' (with a text editor)
 - Edit the TERM variable to reflect the term you're registering for
 - Edit the CRNS variable to reflect which courses you want to monitor
 - Edit the URL variable to reflect which college system to search in
+- If you encounter errors with waitlist detection (happens with some courses), set WLDIS to True
 - Save, and close

 # Instructions